-- 1. Constitutional amendment laws shall have to respect the following: - a) the independence, the sovereignty and the unity of the State; - b) the republican form of Government; - c) the separation between religious denominations and the State; - d) the fundamental rights, freedoms and guarantees; - e) universal, direct, secret, personal, equal and periodic suffrage for the appointment of elective sovereign public offices and elective offices of local administration; - f) pluralism of expression and of political organisation, including political parties and the right of democratic opposition; - g) the separation and interdependence of the sovereign public offices; - h) the scrutiny of constitutionality; - i) the independence of the judiciary; - j) the autonomy of local authorities; - k) the rights of workers and trade unions;

-I) the rules governing nationality, which cannot be amended in such a way as to restrict or remove rights of citizenship.
+- 1. The laws of constitutional revision have to respect: - a) the independence, the sovereignty and the unity of the State; - b) the republican form of Government; - c) the separation between the religious confessions and the State; - d) the fundamental rights, freedoms and guarantees; - e) universal, direct, secret, personal, equal and periodic suffrage for the designation of elective office-holders [titulares] of the organs of sovereignty of the provinces and of local power; - f) the pluralism of expression and of political organization, including political parties and the right of democratic opposition; - g) the separation and interdependence of the organs of sovereignty; - h) the supervision of constitutionality; - i) the independence of the judges; - j) the autonomy of the organs of decentralized provincial governance, district [governance] and [governance] of the local autarchies; - k) the rights of workers and syndical associations; - l) the norms that govern nationality, may not be altered to restrict or to remove rights of citizenship. - 2.
+The alterations in matters consistent with [constantes] numeral 1 are obligatorily subject to referendum.